 \section{Abstract}

 Consider the $(2+1)$\Dim Discrete Gaussian (\ZGFF, integer-valued Gaussian free field) model in an $L\times L$ box above a hard floor.
 Bricmont, El-Mellouki and Fr\"ohlich~(1986) established that, at low enough temperature, this random surface exhibits entropic repulsion: the floor propels the average height to be poly-logarithmic in $L$.
 The second author, Martinelli and Sly (2016) showed that, for all but exceptional values of $L$, the surface has a plateau whose height concentrates on an explicit integer $H(L)$, and fills nearly the full square.
-It was conjectured there that the boundary of this plateau---the top level-line of the surface---should have random fluctuations of $L^{1/3+o(1)}$.
+It was conjectured there that the boundary of this plateau---the top level line of the surface---should have random fluctuations of $L^{1/3+o(1)}$.

-We confirm this conjecture of [LMS16] and further recover the limiting law of the top level-line: there exists an explicit sequence $N=L^{1-o(1)}$ such that the distance of the top level-line from $I$, the interval of length $N^{2/3}$ centered along the side boundary, converges, after rescaling it by $N^{1/3}$ and the width of the interval by $N^{2/3}$, to a Ferrari--Spohn diffusion.
+We confirm this conjecture of [LMS16] and further recover the limiting law of the top level line: there exists an explicit sequence $N=L^{1-o(1)}$ such that the distance of the top level line from $I$, the interval of length $N^{2/3}$ centered along the side boundary, converges, after rescaling it by $N^{1/3}$ and the width of the interval by $N^{2/3}$, to a Ferrari--Spohn diffusion.
 In particular, the level-line fluctuations at, say, the center of $I$, have a limit law involving the Airy function rescaled by $N^{1/3}$.
-This gives the first example of one of the $(2+1)$\Dim $|\nabla \phi|^p$ models (approximating 3\Dim Ising and crystal formation) where a Ferrari--Spohn limit law of its level-lines is confirmed (\ZGFF is the case $p=2$).
+This gives the first example of one of the $(2+1)$\Dim $|\nabla \phi|^p$ models (approximating 3\Dim Ising and crystal formation) where the conjectured limit law of its level lines is confirmed (\ZGFF is the case $p=2$).

-More generally, we find the joint limit law of any finite number of top level-lines: rescaling their distances from the side boundary, each by its $(N_n^{2/3},N_n^{1/3})$, yields a product of Ferrari--Spohn laws.
+More generally, we find the joint limit law of any finite number of top level lines: rescaling their distances from the side boundary, each by its $(N_n^{2/3},N_n^{1/3})$, yields a product of Ferrari--Spohn laws.
 These new results extend to the full universality class of $|\nabla\phi|^p$ models for any fixed $p>1$.